johnmichael-kane/Parallelized-Sudoku-Solvers/README.md

 - All challenges, tasks, and goals for the project outlined

 # Brute Force Approach
-see the branch for brute force approach
+see the branch [BruteForceUsingBacktracking](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/tree/BruteForceUsingBacktracking) approach

 # Propogation and Search Approach
 //general description of the algorithm and the idea behind it